-Malins Intelligence Scale for Indian Children (MISIC)
+Malins Intelligence Scale for Indian Children (MISIC)- Master the 2 Domains of the Scale

 Contents

-Malin’s Intelligence Scale for Indian children (MISIC) is most accepted IQ test for Indian children based on Wechsler Adult Intelligence Scale (WAIS).
+Malins Intelligence Scale for Indian children (MISIC) is most accepted IQ test for Indian children based on Wechsler Adult Intelligence Scale (WAIS).

 WHAT IS INTELLIGENCE?